-Logs and performance parameters captured by the VMS must be retained for a minimum two-year period.
+Logs, including errors and performance parameters captured by the VMS, must be retained for a minimum two-year period, or until they are retrieved.

 4.13 Message currency

 The VMS must ensure that messages are kept up to date by maintaining regular contact with the message source.
 The VMS must continue to display the current message if regular communication is lost.